googleapis/google-cloud-ruby/google-cloud-error_reporting/docs/instrumentation.md

   config.error_reporting.service_version = "my-app-version"
 end
 ```

-These configuration parameters will be applied to both of the `Google::Cloud::ErrorReporting::Middleware` and
+These configuration parameters will be applied to both of the
+`Google::Cloud::ErrorReporting::Middleware` and the
-the `Google::Cloud::ErrorReporting.report` interface
+`Google::Cloud::ErrorReporting.report` interface.

 ## Rack Middleware and Railtie
-The google-cloud-error_reporting gem provides a Rack Middleware class that can easily integrate with Rack based application frameworks, such as Rails and Sinatra.
-When enabled, it automatically gathers application exceptions from requests and submit the information to the Stackdriver Error Reporting service.
-On top of that, the google-cloud-error_reporting also implements a Railtie class that automatically enables the Rack Middleware in Rails applications when used.
+The google-cloud-error_reporting gem provides a Rack Middleware class that can
+easily integrate with Rack based application frameworks, such as Rails and
+Sinatra.
+When enabled, it automatically gathers application exceptions from
+requests and submit the information to the Stackdriver Error Reporting service.
+ On top of that, the google-cloud-error_reporting also implements a Railtie
+ class that automatically enables the Rack Middleware in Rails applications when
+ used.

 ### Rails Integration

-To use the Stackdriver Error Reporting Railtie for Ruby on Rails applications, simply add this line to config/application.rb:
+To use the Stackdriver Error Reporting Railtie for Ruby on Rails applications,
+simply add this line to config/application.rb:

 ```ruby
 require "google/cloud/error_reporting/rails"
 ```

-Then the instrumentation library can also be configured through Rails configuration interface:
+Then the instrumentation library can also be configured through Rails
+configuration interface:

 ```ruby
 # In config/environments/*.rb